leonqadirie/gauzy/README.md

 gauzy is a Gleam library providing flexible implementations of probabilistic data structures.
 These data structures offer space-efficient alternatives to traditional collections with controllable accuracy trade-offs.

+*NOTE: This library is a WIP and currently only provides Bloom filters!*
 ## Installation

 ```sh